jeffriley/COMPAS-docs-test/docs/getting-started.rst

    git-details
    COMPAS-dependencies

-If you use COMPAS in preparing any publications, please cite the COMPAS code papers (:bolditalic:`list papers?`) in your publications.
+If you use COMPAS in preparing any publications, please cite the COMPAS code papers (:bolditalictext:`list papers?`) in your publications.